 Inventory, lb : 0

 Poona Kheera cucumbers are short and thick fruits, averaging 10 to 12 centimeters in length and 5 to 7 centimeters in diameter, and have an oblong, cylindrical shape with rounded ends.
-The skin transitions through many colors as it ripens, beginning white, smooth, and thin when young, and as the cucumber matures, it develops a thicker, tough skin with a brown, russeted surface similar in appearance to a potato.
+The skin transitions through many colors as it ripens, beginning white, smooth, and thin when young, turning golden-yellow, and finally maturing into a brown, cracked, and russeted surface.
 Underneath the skin, the flesh ranges from pale green to white, depending on maturity, and is crisp, firm, and aqueous.
 There are also 2 to 3 central chambers filled with many oblong and flat, cream-colored seeds suspended in a slippery, viscous liquid.
 Poona Kheera cucumbers vary in flavor, depending on age, and are generally crunchy with a savory, tangy, and subtly salty, vegetal taste.

-Poona Kheera cucumbers are available year-round, with a peak season in the summer through fall.
+Poona Kheera cucumbers are available in the summer through fall.

 Poona Kheera cucumbers are an excellent source of potassium, which is an electrolyte that can help maintain body fluids and lower blood pressure.
 The cucumbers also contain vitamins A and C, which can help boost the immune system and reduce inflammation, and provide some minerals such as magnesium, manganese, iron, and phosphorus.

 Poona Kheera cucumbers can be utilized at any stage of maturity and offer varying textures and flavors, suited for both raw and cooked applications.
 It is important to note that if the flesh contains a subtly bitter taste when mature, the stem end can be removed and rubbed against the exposed flesh, creating a foam-like reaction.
 This technique has been used for centuries to help reduce any bitter flavor.
-When fresh, the cucumbers can be sliced and consumed out-of-hand, sometimes sprinkled with salt, or they can be chopped and tossed into green salads, layered into sandwiches, sliced and served with dips, or diced into slaws with herbs and spices.
-Poona Kheera cucumbers are frequently used fresh in raita, which are chopped cucumbers mixed with cilantro, yogurt, green onions, and other spices to create a cleansing side dish.
+When fresh, the cucumbers can be sliced and consumed straight, out-of-hand, sometimes sprinkled with salt, or they can be chopped and tossed into green salads, layered onto sandwiches, or diced into slaws with herbs and spices.
+In India, Poona Kheera cucumbers are frequently used fresh in raita, which are chopped cucumbers mixed with cilantro, yogurt, green onions, and other spices to create a cleansing side dish.
 They are also infused into water or juiced as a refreshing drink sold through local street vendors in hot climates.
-Beyond fresh applications, Poona Kheera cucumbers can also be lightly stir-fried with other crisp vegetables, sliced and grilled for a smoky flavor, or incorporated into curries for added crunch.
-The cucumbers hold their shape well and readily absorb flavors allowing for sauces to be distributed through dishes.
+Beyond fresh applications, Poona Kheera cucumbers can also be lightly stir-fried with other vegetables, sliced and grilled for a smoky flavor, or incorporated into curries for added crunch.
+The cucumbers hold their shape well when cooked and readily absorb flavors allowing for sauces to be evenly distributed through dishes.
 They can also be pickled for extended use.
-Poona Kheera cucumbers pair well with tomatoes, peppers, aromatics such as onions, shallots, and garlic, herbs such as cilantro, dill, parsley, thyme, basil, and mint, spices such as cumin, black mustard seeds, and turmeric, peanuts, hazelnuts, and fruits such as coconut, watermelons, citrus, and plums.
+Poona Kheera cucumbers pair well with tomatoes, peppers, aromatics such as onions, shallots, and garlic, herbs such as cilantro, dill, parsley, thyme, basil, and mint, spices such as cumin, black pepper, mustard seeds, and turmeric, peanuts, hazelnuts, and fruits such as coconut, watermelons, citrus, and plums.
 The cucumbers will keep up to three weeks when stored in a cool and dark place.